ben-rosner-williamsburg/ben-rosner-williamsburg/README.md

 ### Currently Working On
 * Our team took first place in Turing School of Software and Design's Demo Comp for our project [WeatherTogether](https://weather-together.github.io/weather1-fe)!
-* I'm currently learning Angular and working on my first Angular project!
+* I'm currently working on a cross-functional team to build a project with the [Bootcampr.io](https://bootcampr.io) platform.

 ### Technologies